victornpb/querycomments/README.md

 If you don't use a package manager, you can [access `querycomments` via unpkg (CDN)](https://unpkg.com/querycomments/), download the source, or point your package manager to the url.

-Select HTML Comments like any other DOM Node, with this fast comment selector implementation.

 ```html
 <!-- This is a comment -->